prashanthm2410/prashanthm2410/README.md

 <h1 align="center">Hi 👋, I'm Prashanth M</h1>
-<h3 align="center">A Pre-Final Year Student who is interested in understanding data and building end to end websites💻that incorporates the analyzed data.I am also interested in Data Analysis and Machine Learning🤖.</h3>
+<h3 align="center">A Final Year Student who is interested in understanding data and building end to end websites💻that incorporates the analyzed data.I am also interested in Data Analysis and Machine Learning🤖.</h3>

 ### Profile views counter 👁️‍🗨️